This section of Ch. 5 will cover the following topics:

 In all other contractions, the apostrophe goes exactly where the letter or letters were removed.

 We also sometimes “contract” numbers.
 The rule is similar: put an apostrophe where the numbers are missing.
 For example:

-He grew up in the ‘90s. (put the apostrophe where the number 19 was removed)
+He grew up in the ‘90s. (put the apostrophe where 19 was removed)

 However, if the number is simply a plural, not a contraction, do not add an apostrophe.